 Sociology is the study of society and the processes and patterns of social relations that influence our everyday world.
 Rooted in the social sciences and inspired by a passion for social justice, this program engages students in understanding and acting on the consequences of social change.
 You will critically explore and question diverse cultures, social experiences, dynamics of power and inequality, and global changes that forge relations between individuals, groups, institutions and societies.
 Through a broad range of courses you will complete your studies with a heightened understanding of human relationships and society.
 A sociology degree is an excellent foundation for law school, teachers college, social work or similar programs.

-For more information about the Sociology program,
+For more information about the Sociology program, please contact:

 Durham Campus Enrolment Advisor, Tawny Weese